CodesbyUnnati/Round_2_100_Days_Of_Code/README.md

 <h1 align="center"><b>Round 2 of 100 Days Of Code 😀</b></h1>

- <i> This Readme file consists of  my journey of #100DaysOfCode Challenge.I will be discussing about my progress here.<i>
+ <i> This Readme file consists of  my journey of #100DaysOfCode Challenge.I will be discussing about my progress here...<i>

   <li>For about one week, I did basic C++ Programmes, along with some basic Data Structure Problems.</li>